What will my Homestay be like?

 You will be given directions by your host family who may bring you to the school and, in some cases, collect you on the first day if necessary.
 In general, you will find that the return journey is quite simple, whether it be on foot or by bus.

-How far will my accommodation be from LanguageUK?
+How far will my accommodation be from LanguageUK and will I have to take a bus?

 What are my responsibilities to the Homestay provider?

-When you stay with a host family, you will be treated as part of the family and expected to take an active part in home life.
-It is the norm in UK families for all household members to look after the home.
-It is not common to have domestic help from a maid or cleaner.
+When you live with a homestay provider, you will be treated as part of the family and expected to take an active part in home life.
+It is the norm in UK families and for all household members to look after the home.
+Not many hosts will have domestic help from a maid or cleaner.
 Although you will not be required to do any major cleaning, there are some tasks you will be responsible for:

 - Tidying your bedroom so it can be cleaned.